bbauska/JS-Intermediate-JS/README.md

   }
 }
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Standard JavaScript Error Types</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-When an exception occurs, JavaScript creates and throws an object describing the error using one of the following types.
+<p>When an exception occurs, JavaScript creates and throws an object describing the error
+using one of the following types.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>SyntaxError</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-An error thrown by syntactically invalid code such as a missing bracket:
+<p>An error thrown by syntactically invalid code such as a missing bracket:</p>

 <pre>
 if condition) { // <i>SyntaxError</i>